 Our ERISA litigators are neither benefits lawyers nor litigation generalists—they are full-time litigators who focus on understanding how benefits disputes arise and are adjudicated.
 As such, our lawyers have been retained to offer counsel on all of the issues that typically arise in litigation or administrative proceedings involving employee benefit plans.
 We are regularly engaged by plan sponsors and plan administrators, as well as individual and corporate fiduciaries, trustees, custodians, financial institutions and plan service providers, in matters ranging from individual benefit disputes to complex class actions.
 And we counsel those same clients about how to reduce their risk of being sued in the first place.
 We have also been preapproved by fiduciary liability carriers to provide defense for their insureds.

-The breadth of our experience and our client successes have led to accolades for the group and its lawyers from leading publications such as Law360, Legal 500 USA, Chambers USA, The National Law Journal and Best Lawyers.
-In 2019, we were honored by Law360 as one of only five firms to be awarded “Benefits Practice Group of the Year.”
-Additionally, two of our partners were recently named Employment Law Trailblazers by The National Law Journal, which recognizes lawyers who “continue to make their mark in various aspects of legal work in the areas of employment law.”
-Our lawyers were also recognized in the 2020 Hall of Fame for ERISA Litigation by Legal 500 USA, a 2020 Law360 MVP and Rising star, as a 2019 “Lawyer of the Year” by Best Lawyers in the category of ERISA Litigation and a 2019 Law360 in the category of benefits litigation.
+The breadth of our experience and our client successes have drawn numerous accolades for both the group and its lawyers from leading publications such as Law360, Legal 500 USA, Chambers USA, The National Law Journal and Best Lawyers.
+We were honored by Law360 as a “Benefits Practice Group of the Year” in 2019 and 2020.
+Our lawyers were also recognized in 2021 in Band 1 for ERISA Litigation by Chambers USA, as a 2021 Law360 MVP, a 2020 Hall of Fame for ERISA Litigation by Legal 500 USA, a 2020 Law360 MVP and Rising Star and as a 2019 “Lawyer of the Year” by Best Lawyers in the category of ERISA Litigation.
+Additionally, one of our partners was recently named an Employment Law Trailblazer by The National Law Journal, which recognizes lawyers who “continue to make their mark in various aspects of legal work in the areas of employment law.”

 Although our practice covers the full domain of ERISA litigation, here is a sampling of our experience: